-- 17.6.
-Pupils will be educated about safeguarding procedures such that they can understand that they can approach any member of staff if they need help. (e.g. through related documents Safeguarding Brochure and Pupil Guide to Safeguarding).
+- 17.6 Pupils will be educated in assemblies about safeguarding procedures such that they can understand that they can approach any member of staff if they need help.
 Pupils also have a duty to report any Safeguarding or Child Protection concerns relating to fellow pupils.
 Pupils are provided with information on how to report their concerns through the College PSHEE and Skills for Life programme, and guidance is also available on Firefly.
 Any pupil with concerns about another child's safety at the College must: - Immediately inform the DSL - Write careful notes about what they have heard, witnessed or have been told.
 Sign, time and date all notes.